Troy Aikman: Dallas Cowboys

 In 1992, Aikman set career highs in completions (302), passing yards (3,445), and touchdown passes (23), and led the Cowboys to a team record 13 regular-season victories and the second-best record in the NFC.
 During the playoffs, Aikman broke Joe Montana's record of 83 passes without an interception by throwing 89.
-The Cowboys defeated the Philadelphia Eagles at home in the Division Playoffs and squared off against the San Francisco 49ers in the NFC Championship, a matchup that featured the two best teams in the NFC.
+The Cowboys defeated the Philadelphia Eagles at home in the divisional round and squared off against the San Francisco 49ers in the NFC Championship, a matchup that featured the two best teams in the NFC.
 The Cowboys won, 30–20, with Aikman completing two game-changing passes to send the Cowboys to their first Super Bowl appearance since 1978.
 In Super Bowl XXVII against the Buffalo Bills, Aikman led the Cowboys to a 52–17 victory (coincidentally the game was played in his alma mater's home stadium, the Rose Bowl).
-Aikman was named Super Bowl MVP after completing 22-of-30 passes for 273 yards and 4 touchdowns.
+Aikman was named Super Bowl MVP after completing 22 of 30 passes for 273 yards and 4 touchdowns.

 In 1993, the Cowboys finished 12–4, the best record in the NFC.
-In the playoffs, Aikman again guided the Cowboys to a home playoff victory, this time over a young, upstart Green Bay Packers squad led by quarterback Brett Favre, who was in his first full season as a starting quarterback.
+In the playoffs, Aikman again led the Cowboys to a home playoff win, this time over a young, upstart Green Bay Packers squad led by quarterback Brett Favre, who was in his first full season as a starting quarterback.
 Aikman then shredded the San Francisco 49ers secondary in the NFC Championship 38–21, before leaving the game with a concussion after 49ers defensive tackle Dana Stubblefield's knee hit Aikman's head.
 Aikman now says he has no memory of playing in the game.
 In Super Bowl XXVIII, Aikman was kept out of the end zone, but a combination of key turnovers by the Buffalo Bills offense and the running of Emmitt Smith helped lead to a 30–13 victory for the Cowboys.

 Head coach Jimmy Johnson left the team on March 29, 1994, and Jerry Jones hired Barry Switzer, Aikman's former college coach at Oklahoma.
 In 1994, the Cowboys finished with the second-best record in the NFC (behind the San Francisco 49ers) and Aikman again missed playing time due to injuries.
 The Cowboys won their Divisional Playoff game against the Green Bay Packers 35–9, but fell to the 49ers in the NFC Championship, 38–28.